codewithlavi/PSP/README.md

-# PSP
+# PSP # Programación_Multiprocesos_y_Multihilos #2 º D.A.M
-2.º D.A.M,asignatura : Programación_Multiprocesos_y_Multihilos
+Multithreaded programming (or multithreading programming) refers to writing programs that use multiple threads of execution.